instadeepai/jumanji/CONTRIBUTING.md

 #### When contributing a new environment

-When contributing a new environment, make sure to do the following:
+1. Confirm with a member of the development team that the environment is a right fit for the repo.
+2. Complete a design document outlining the problem formulation and software design.
+Please have the design doc reviewed by a core development team member before submitting PRs.
+3. New environments must be broken down into small, logical PRs that iteratively add the full logic of the environment.
+This is to avoid very large PRs that are hard to review and require more re-work if problems are discovered.
-1. Implement all the functions of the Environment abstraction: step, reset, specs, etc.
+4. Implement all the functions of the `Environment` abstraction: step, reset, specs, etc.
-2. Implement unit tests for every function used by the environment, including a `test_[your_env]__does_not_smoke` using the testing utils.
+5. Implement unit tests for every function used by the environment, including a `test_[your_env]__does_not_smoke` using the testing utils.
-3. Add an environment README in the `docs/environments/` folder describing the environment you implemented.
+6. Add an environment README in the `docs/environments/` folder describing the environment you implemented.
-4. Add an image (or gif) in the readme above.
+7. Add an image (or gif) in the readme above.
 Images are located in `docs/img/`.
-5. Update the documentation api in `docs/api/environments/` to add your environment to the doc.
+8. Update the documentation api in `docs/api/environments/` to add your environment to the doc.
-6. Update the `mkdocs.yml` file to include the newly added markdown files.
+9. Update the `mkdocs.yml` file to include the newly added markdown files.

 ### Coding Style